BLACK DIAMOND SPOT LED HEADLAMP

 I noticed that the red lamp brightness was not sufficient for any activities that were not close at hand.
 The red light was fine if I had a chore right in front of me at arm's length, like stuffing the bear canister or putting tooth paste on the brush.
 Because California has not had enough rain and all campgrounds are very dry, campfires are not allowed and the red light always worked great when chatting with hiking buddies without the aid of a camp fire.
 Yet whenever I wanted to illuminate a wider area, e.g. scanning my cooking area for anything that needed to get packed up or while walking, I just did not feel the red light gave me enough brightness.

-Instead I used the big white LED and dimmed it by pressing onto the top grey rubber button until I felt comfortable with the intensity level.
+Instead I used the big white LED and dimmed it by pressing onto the top black rubber button until I felt comfortable with the intensity level.
 This way, I was safely able to walk up to my tent from the cooking area or walk to the bear canister, stored away from both tent and cooking area.
 Spot's white LED was super bright in these situations.

-Also, even though Spot has the tapping function on the outside case that works with the big white LED, I mostly used the big grey rubber button on top to dim the white LED light to a comfortable level.
+Also, even though Spot has the tapping function on the outside case that works with the big white LED, I mostly used the big black rubber button on top to dim the white LED light to a comfortable level.
 I felt more comfortable pressing that big button versus tapping at the headlamp shell.